-What Type of Medical Practitioner Specializes in BHRT?
+- What Type of Medical Practitioner Specializes in Bioidentical Hormone Replacement Therapy?

 Medical professionals who specialize in BHRT usually work in the complementary medicine field.
 They have years of experience and training on the effects of hormone imbalances on the human body.
 Traditional medical practitioners tend to prescribe synthetic hormones over bioidentical hormones as these are heavily marketed by the pharmaceutical industry and are more profitable for medical establishments and healthcare businesses.

 - How Much Does Bioidentical Hormone Therapy Cost?

 Costs will vary according to the length and type of your treatment plan.
 To more accurately assess your cost, call to schedule a consultation with your medical practitioner.